 Inspiring profiles of WHRDS all over Mexico, who work to protect Indigenous rights, end gender violence and killings of women, improve working conditions, defend LGBTQI rights, fight for women’s right to abortion, and encourage press freedom.
-Available in Spanish and English.
+Available in Spanish, French and English.

 Key considerations for improving gender-sensitive responses for WHRDs at risk, ensuring they are strategic and properly resourced.
 Download PDF version.

 This report details the risks faced by WHRDs in Colombia, from systematic stigmatisation and unfounded criminal proceedings, to sexual violence, violent attacks and killings.
 It includes recommended actions for the Colombian Government, as well as the E.U., U.K. and U.S. Spanish version.